f-viktor/wss/README.md

 You can query all the responses directly via the `wss.responses` variable

-You can look for messages with a specific substring via `wss.response_has(substring)'
+You can look for messages with a specific substring via `wss.response_has(substring)`

 You can block execution until a message with a specific substring has arrived as: